keplernik/keplernik/README.md

-Interested in frontend web development as well as simple software development.
-Useless websites enthusiast.
-I mainly use C# and JavaScript, as well as Python, HTML and CSS.
-Started learning programming in August 2023.
+Focused on game and front end development.
+Familiar with C# and JavaScript, currently learning C and TypeScript.
+Working on my own game at the moment.
+Beginner jumpscare.